TheMightyGinkgo/The-Sublimely-Magnificent-Mighty-Ginkgo-SL2VRM-Toolkit/README.md

 # The-Sublimely-Magnificent-Mighty-Ginkgo-SL2VRM-Toolkit
 Tools to Convert SL to VRM using blender https://ko-fi.com/themightyginkgo Donate if this made you happy!.
-Hello

-How to payHi everyone and welcome to my mighty ginkgo sublimely magnificent tool kit for blender.
+Hi everyone and welcome to my mighty ginkgo sublimely magnificent tool kit for blender.

 This is my first blender plugin so please be kind and expect some bugs.